Project

 btw. on faster computers this doesn't bother me but on my small Intel Atom processor, zooming a webpage is so horribly slow that I cannot do anything else in the meantime.

-#5 Updated by Christoph Kappel almost 12 years ago
+#5 Updated by Christoph Kappel over 12 years ago

 Uhm I am kind of speechless, so because your netbook is too slow you want to overwrite an app binding form your window manager?